 In November of 2010, armed with the experience and expertise gained through practicing with some the best and brightest legal minds and the knowledge gained studying medicine, Matthew was picked to run the Medical Law Group and serve as Chief Legal Officer of Axon JuriMed Group, LLC, a nationally recognized medical/pharmaceutical and medical device law trial consulting firm based out of San Francisco, California and Chicago, Illinois.

-In late-2012, a private investment group acquired Axon JuriMed, giving Matt the opportunity to return to his true calling as a litigator and trial lawyer.
+In late-2012, a private investment group acquired Axon JuriMed, giving Matt the opportunity to return to his true calling as a litigator and trial lawyer as the managing member and Chair of Alchemy Law Group's IP Law and Business Litigation groups.
 He has vigorously and successfully represented clients in all phases of litigation and alternative dispute resolution, including negotiation, mediation, arbitration, and state and federal jury trials.

 Matt’s case preparation starts with the client’s objectives and involves developing and implementing a solid strategy to defend or enforce the client’s commercial, business, or intellectual property rights or client’s defense against claims and suits brought against them that could be significantly harmful to their interests–economic, professional or otherwise.
 Though Matt craves the litigation experince, he also understands the risks involved with a trial, especially in high-profile cases.
 His number one priority is and has been to protect the valuable legal interests of his clients.

 Matt is licensed to practice in MN, WI and various federal district and applellate courts.
-His admission to the AZ bar is pending and expected during the summer of 2013.
-Matt lives in a historic district of Phoenix with his wife Jennifer, a web design and internet marketing company owner, and their children, Jack 1, and Gypsy, 9.
+His admission to the AZ bar is pending.
+Matt lives in a historic district of Phoenix with his wife Jennifer, a web design and internet marketing company owner.

 Endorsements from fellow lawyers are an important consideration for many when selecting the right attorney.
 Be the first to endorse your colleague!